-- A. This policy will apply beginning with the first quarter 1991 data. - B. This policy applies to cement kilns required by the Department to install, maintain and operate opacity CEMS's.
+- A. This policy will apply beginning with the fourth quarter 2004 data. - B. This policy supersedes the "Enforcement Policy for CEMS on Fluid Catalytic Cracking Units" dated July 1986. - C. This policy applies to Fluid Catalytic Cracking Units (FCCU) required to install, maintain, and operate opacity CEMS pursuant to 25 PA Code §123.46.